 Then navigate to the Database section and select phpMyAdmin

-When it opens, select and expand the WordPress database and click the wp_users table.
+Select and expand the WordPress database when it opens and click the wp_users table.
 This should list the users.
 Next to the user with a lost password, select the Edit link.

 On the next page, find the user_pass column, change the Function to MD5, type a new password in the value field, and click Go.

 When you click Go.
 It should update the password table with the new one.

 Resetting WordPress Password from MySQL

 Another way to reset one’s WordPress password is using MySQL or MariaDB SQL command.
 Run the commands below to log on to the database.

 Then run the commands below to select the WordPress database named wpdb and change it to what you called your WordPress.

 Run the commands below to change the Password for the user-named demo.
 First, change the name to what you call it.